singlestore-labs/singlestoredb-laravel-driver/README.md

 });
 ```

-Sort keys by default works only for `asc` sort queries.
-If you would like to create a sort key with `desc` order, you can set the key direction.
+Sort keys sort in ascending order by default.
+If you would like to create a sort key which sorts descending you can set the key direction to `desc`.

 ```php
 Schema::create('table', function (Blueprint $table) {